 This training program uses the same methodology I used to train new hires as a marketing manager.
 These are the same strategies and techniques I used to generate over a million leads in AdWords.

-To learn more about what it takes to become an AdWords specialist, sign-up for our Free PPC Mini-Course.
+To learn more about what it takes to become an AdWords specialist, check our free 10,000+ word tutorial on Google Ads.

 This post and video was episode 10 in our 90 Day Challenge digital marketing series.